cheeseformice/backend/README.md

 docker-compose up --build --detach
 ```

+**NOTE:** Atelier801's API is...
+HUGE!
+And this project works by copying it locally.
+It uses around 36GB of disk space (leaderboards and everything).

+The first time it is run, it has to download the whole database, which can take several hours (up to 20 hours depending on your setup).
+After that is done, any subsequent update will take, in the worse case scenario (slow network, slow disk I/O and slow CPU) it can take up to an hour or two.

 ### If you don't have access to Atelier801's API (or want to run tests)
 This repository contains a [mockupdb](./mockupdb) service, which is a mockup of Atelier801's API, containing a way smaller volume of data.
 This allows you to run tests and experiment with the services, locally.